nomisRev/Android-Testing-Build-types-Flavors-and-CI/README.md

 ## Installing java

 * Installing Java with apt-get is easy.
 First, update the package index: `sudo apt-get update`
-* Check if Java is not already installed: `java -version`, "The program java can be found in the following packages" means it's not instaleld
+* Check if Java is not already installed: `java -version`, "The program java can be found in the following packages" means it's not installed
 * To install JRE execute the following command: `sudo apt-get install default-jre`
 * To install JDK use `sudo apt-get install default-jdk`